 - The founder’s/founders duty to pay its/their contribution

 - Identification of the administrator of the contribution

 So, after you prepare and sign the company’s Memorandum of Association, it’s time for paying up the company’s registered capital.
 A Limited Liability Company’s minimum capital requirement is CZK 1 and the ownership interest represents the shareholder’s share in the rights and obligations in the company. it’s possible to pay a company’s registered capital by either monetary or non-monetary contribution.
 Difference between contributions is the amount of the contribution which has to be paid before registration in the Commercial Register.

 Every business activity to be performed by the company requires specific authorization.
 It means, the activities cannot be legally carried out or registered in the Commercial Register before obtaining authorization.
 Generally, the most common business authorizations are trade licenses or concessions under the Czech Trade Licensing Act.
 The trades are divided into two main categories: notifiable trades and concession trades.

-During the period between its founding and registration anyone may act on behalf of the company.
-These rights and obligations pass to the company once its registered and Executive Director or other authorized person represent it and all its rights and obligations in front of other entities or institutions.
+During the period between its founding and registration, anyone may act on behalf of the company.
+These rights and obligations pass to the company once its registered and the Executive Director or other authorized person represent it and all its rights and obligations in front of other entities or institutions.

 Because company establishment or company formation process is the very important task and you can always find out some problems, we hope our guide with simple steps in the formation of a company has been helpful for you.
 More, here you can find our application form for company establishment.
 Clearly, what exactly you need for company formation process.YeYe Agency has relevant experience in establishing several Limited Liability Companies.
 So, If you still have some questions about company formation process, YeYe is your trustworthy partner who guides your business on the road to success!